Improving education and health among the next generation of Americans

-Issued more than 60 signed letters to key federal and state decision-makers signed by hundreds of retired generals and admirals.
+Issued more than 60 signed letters to key federal and state decision-makers signed by hundreds of retired admirals and generals.

 Provided oral or written testimony to key decision-makers on more than 30 occasions.

-Held over 50 press events featuring retired generals and admirals.
+Held over 50 press events featuring retired admirals and generals.

-Released four major national reports and more than 30 state and local reports.
+Released five major national reports and more than 30 state and local reports.